 If handled properly, selling a business can be financially rewarding.
-At Blustein, Shapiro, Rich & Barone, LLP we have experience in protecting sellers’ interests and maximizing their profits.
+At Blustein, Shapiro, Frank & Barone, LLP we have experience in protecting sellers’ interests and maximizing their profits.

 We work with you every step of the way, including the preparation of all appropriate documents before the sale, the signing of non-disclosure confidentiality agreements by prospective buyers, and the negotiating and drafting of a contract when you’ve found an appropriate buyer.